snipe/snipe-it/linuxosx/README.md

     'url' => 'http://www.yourserver.com',

-You should also change your secret key here -- if you prefer to have your key randomly generated, run the artisan key:generate command from the application root.
+You should also change your secret key here.
+If you prefer to have your key randomly generated, run the artisan key:generate command from the application root.

 	php artisan key:generate --env=production

+__after__ step 4 below.

+If you opt to manually enter a key in `app.php`, __be sure it is exactly 32 characters__, or you will encounter an error when trying to load the app.

 -----